Programs and Operations Manager, Indigenous Programs

 • Toronto, Canada Toronto Metropolitan University Full time

-Department: DMZ Position supervisor: Entrepreneur & Talent Development Programs Manager Contract length: 4 months with possibility of extension Hours of work per week: 15 Position type: Non-Union Casual Rate of pay: $47/hr About Toronto Metropolitan University (formerly Ryerson University) At the intersection of mind and action, Toronto Metropolitan...
+Department: DMZ Position supervisor: Director, Alumni and Special Programs Contract length: 4 Months with Extension Potential Hours of work per week: up to 36.25 hrs Position type: Term Rate of pay: $47.00/hr About Toronto Metropolitan University (formerly Ryerson University) At the intersection of mind and action, Toronto Metropolitan University is on a...